Home Study Abroad Blog Destination Abroad Canada Ends Fast-Track Student Visa Program for India!

 This decision aligns with Canada’s broader immigration policy changes for 2024, which include caps on study permits and more stringent requirements.
 Amid an ongoing housing crisis and stretched public services, Canada’s immigration policy is becoming more restrictive.
 Prime Minister Justin Trudeau, in a statement from September, had announced plans to reduce the flow of international students, citing a target reduction in study permit approvals by 35% this year and a further 10% decrease in 2024.
 He noted that while immigration supports economic growth, Canada’s system must combat exploitation by “bad actors” who may misuse it, potentially compromising international students’ welfare.

-Also Read: Mechanical Engineering Universities in Germany
+Also Read: Information Regarding Medical Courses in Germany

 In line with these changes, Canada has set a cap of 437,000 new study permits for 2025, covering all educational levels, including postgraduate programs.
 Other restrictions include stricter language and academic requirements for the Post-Graduation Work Permit (PGWP), limited work permits for spouses of international students, and a reduction in the issuance of multiple-entry visas.
 These adjustments are expected to influence the ease with which students and their families can enter and exit the country during their academic period.